ibobdb/sasuai-desktop/.github/ISSUE_TEMPLATE/✨-feature-request.md

 ---
 name: '✨ Feature Request'
-about: Suggest an idea for improving Shadcn-Admin
+about: Suggest an idea for improving Sasuai Store Desktop
 title: '[Feature Request]: '
 labels: enhancement
 assignees: ''
 ---

-**Is your feature request related to a problem?
-Please describe.**
+## Description

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of the feature you're proposing and what problem it solves.

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+## Proposed Solution

+Describe how you envision this feature working in Sasuai Store.
+If possible, outline the user experience and any UI/UX considerations.

+## User Benefit

+Explain how this feature would benefit users of Sasuai Store Desktop.

+## Alternative Approaches

-A clear and concise description of any alternative solutions or features you've considered.
+Have you considered other ways to address this need?
+Please describe any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+## Additional Context

+- **Screenshots/Mockups**: Include any visual references if applicable
+- **Similar Features**: Are there examples of this feature in other applications?
+- **Priority**: How important do you think this feature is (low/medium/high)?

+## Technical Considerations (Optional)

+Any thoughts on how this might be implemented or technical challenges to be aware of?